drshahizan/BDM/materials/2understand_bd.md

 ## Characteristics of Big Data

-The characteristics of Big Data encapsulate the defining attributes of exceptionally large and complex datasets that have become a central component of our modern, data-driven world.
-These characteristics, often referred to as the "5 V's" (Volume, Velocity, Variety, Veracity, and Value).

 <p align="center">
 <img src="https://img.techentice.com/media/2019/04/5_V_Big_data-1.png"  height="400" />
 </p>

-These datasets are characterized by the three Vs:
+The characteristics of Big Data encapsulate the defining attributes of exceptionally large and complex datasets that have become a central component of our modern, data-driven world.
+These characteristics, often referred to as the "5 V's" (Volume, Velocity, Variety, Veracity, and Value).

 ### 1. **Volume:**
    - **Definition:** The "Volume" aspect of Big Data refers to the vast amount of data generated and collected.
 It typically involves datasets that are too large to be effectively managed and processed using traditional data management systems.